Watson Kirkconnell

-Watson Kirkconnell, (16 May 1895 – 26 February 1977) was a Canadian literary scholar, poet, playwright, linguist, satirist, and translator.
+Watson Kirkconnell (16 May 1895 – 26 February 1977) was a Canadian literary scholar, poet, playwright, linguist, satirist, and translator.

-Kirkconnell was born in Port Hope, Ontario into a proudly Scottish-Canadian family descended from United Empire Loyalists and more recent immigrants from the British Isles.
+Kirkconnell was born in Port Hope, Ontario into a Scottish-Canadian family descended from United Empire Loyalists and more recent immigrants from the British Isles.
 After his university studies were interrupted by the outbreak of World War I, Captain Watson Kirkconnell was extremely disappointed to be classified as medically unfit for active service when he was only days away from being shipped to the Western Front with the Canadian Corps.
 He instead spent the rest of the war guarding Central Powers POWs at Fort Henry and Kapuskasing internment camps in rural Ontario.

 Following the 1918 Armistice, he entered a university faculty career and became an internationally known poet, translator of poetry, and literary critic.
-After learning enormously from what he taught about world literature to his students, Kirkconnell made radical teaching innovations and also became an enormously influential public intellectual, who publicized and denounced human rights abuses under Fascism, Nazism, and Stalinism.
+After learning enormously from what he taught about world literature to his students, Kirkconnell made significant teaching innovations and also became an influential public intellectual, who publicized and denounced human rights abuses under Fascism, Nazism, and Stalinism.

-For his many many translations of their national poetry and that by "New Canadian" poets who composed in immigrant languages, Kirkconnell remains very well known in Iceland, Poland, Hungary, the former Yugoslavia, and Ukraine.
-For his original poetry, verse dramas, and light operas, Kirkconnell drew upon both Canadian and world history and while skillfully emulating poets and playwrights from throughout World Literature.
+For his translations of their national poetry and "New Canadian" poets who composed in immigrant languages, Kirkconnell remains well known in Iceland, Poland, Hungary, the former Yugoslavia, and Ukraine.
+For his original poetry, verse dramas, and light operas, Kirkconnell drew upon both Canadian and world history and while emulating poets and playwrights from throughout World Literature.
 He was also a highly skilled satirist, as seen in his verse parodies of Robert Burns and, in "Rain on the Waste Land", of T.S.
 Eliot.

 Due to his arguments against what he came to see as the excessive Anglocentrism of his country and its culture and his use of the tapestry and mosaic metaphors in favor of embracing a multiethnic and multilingual Canadian culture, Kirkconnell was credited by his friend, collaborator in translating Ukrainian literature and poetry, and university colleague C.H.
 Andrusyshen with almost singlehandedly ending widespread discrimination against Canadians of White ethnic (meaning non-White Anglo-Saxon Protestant) ancestry and cultural identity.
 He has accordingly been dubbed the father of multiculturalism in Canada.

 He was also, paradoxically, very eccentric, a life-long conspiracy theorist, and believer in the pseudosciences of eugenics and scientific racism.
 Even more paradoxically, Kirkconnell was an anti-Semite as a young man and again as an old man, when he embraced Holocaust denial under the influence of conspiracy theorist William Guy Carr; but in the intervening period he regularly made and published literary translations of verse he admired by Jewish poets.
 Furthermore, while Kirkconnell was hesitant to condemn Nazism in May 1939, he changed his mind and used his many literary contacts to help mobilize Canadian immigrant communities in favour of the Allied war effort.
 Furthermore, in 1943 he eulogized the victims of the Holocaust in a poem entitled "Agony of Israel" and in 1962 he mocked both Soviet and Nazi ideology in a Greek tragedy-style stage play about the Exodus.